 Resin Figures Are Assembled Using Brass Rodding Pins To Secure Heads, Arms etc For Added Strength.

 Stock painted "ready to go" is changing constantly.
 Please see the various pages on this site to view examples of our painted work and pricing, which we believe to be very competitive.
-The resin figures are more expensive for us to buy, and more demanding to prepare and assemble, but do afford a very high level of detail when complete.
+The MK-35 resin figures are much more expensive for us to buy, and more demanding to prepare and assemble, but do afford a very high level of detail when complete.

 Please contact us with your requirements, in the knowledge that you will receive a reasonably priced, personal service - we are proud to show a small selection of the many positive comments we have received on our "Testimonials" page.